-City planners call it a super tree.
-Its secret is its peculiar camouflage-patterned bark, which peals off in quick succession, allowing the tree to ‘clean’ itself from pollutions.
+City planners call it a supertree.
+Its secret is its peculiar camouflage-patterned bark, which peels off in quick succession, allowing the tree to ‘clean’ itself from pollution.
 As a result, it has a high tolerance to pests and diseases, and captures smog and carbon well.
-Additionally it can handle temperatures both high and low.
+Additionally, it can handle temperatures both high and low.
 It needs little water — but also survives an abundance of it.
 It can handle heavy pruning.
 It grows in most soils, and because it has shallow roots it doesn’t break up roads.
 Its leafy canopy on top of crooked branches provides shade in hot summers.

 The London plane tree is a hybrid between the American sycamore and the Oriental plane.
 These parent species originate from opposite sides of the globe, the first native to the United States, the second from an area spanning from the Balkans to China.
 They came together in the seventeen century, collected as specimen from European voyages around the world.
 Planted close together in the Vauxhall Gardens in London, they produced their offspring, the London plane tree, which was discovered by John Tradescant, an aristocratic plant collector.